shakemurasan/okuribito_rails/README.md

 Here's a comprehensive list of the features currently in OkuribitoRails:

+* Monitoring
+  * During application execution, monitor specified method calls
+    * After detecting the method call, register the call history in the DB
 * Web UI
   * Viewing monitored methods
   * Viewing call history of monitored methods